BasioMeusPuga/twitchy/README.md

     $ twitchy -w northernlion cobaltstreak
     Checking channels...
+    The Binding of Isaac: Afterbirth
+    1 northernlion                5757                      Egg
+    Offline
     x cobaltstreak
-    1 northernlion              The Binding of Isaac: Afterbirth        Egg Channel number (Multiple allowed): 1
+    Channel number(s): 1

 *Caveat Emptor: Chat is launched in a chromium window.
-If you prefer firefox / another browser / the inevitability of being claimed by the void, line 590 (or thereabouts) is where you need to be.
+If you prefer firefox / another browser / the inevitability of being claimed by the void, line 678 (or thereabouts) is where you need to be.
 Just substitute for firefox / comment it out.*